Starfish (2016 film): Production

 On 6 February 2015, it was announced that Bill Clark would direct a true story drama film Starfish about a married couple Tom and Nicola Ray.
 Joanne Froggatt would produce the film along with Pippa Cross through CrossDay Productions Ltd, Mel Paton through Origami Films, and Ros Hubbard through What's The Story.

 Principal photography on the film began on 4 December 2015 in Rutland, England.

-Tom and Nic Ray published the book Starfish - One Family's Tale of Triumph After Tragedy (John Blake Publishing Ltd, 2017) ISBN 9781786065124.
+Tom and Nic Ray published the book Starfish - One Family's Tale of Triumph After Tragedy.

+Reception

+On the review aggregator website Rotten Tomatoes, 75% of 20 critics' reviews are positive.